One acorn

 Try the app she built from her own life

-Squirrel Stash is launching Spring 2026 — free on iOS and Android
+Squirrel Stash is live on TestFlight now — free on iOS